Asionnn/Crossmodal-Interface/README.md

 Created for NHanCE Lab

-# What needs to be done before winter break!
+# What needs to be done between 12/14/2018 - 1/4/2019!!!

-Finish matching visual to auditory (should be simple)
-  - goal : finish by the end of 12/13/2018

-Finish matching visual to tactile (difficult!)
-  - need to find a way to control the intensity of the vibrations of the tactors
-  - may need to access the json file of the tactor and change the values there.
-  - Spend all of 12/14/2018 on trying to figure out this problem.

-If there is time, start on the database implmentation
+  -create several wav files of the alert sound each at a different volume -implement the modal matching between audio and visual(The participant must do this 3 times) -read the tactor documentation and find out how to connect to them -implement modal matching between tactile and visual(The participant must do this 3 times) -work on database storage
+  -make the interface look prettier
+  -test to make sure the application works on the minisim

 # Instructions